 (Please include "Background Verification Forms" in the subject line.)

 - Expect to receive notice of your application status within 60 - 90 days.
-FINRA Dispute Resolution conducts a preliminary review of your completed application before forwarding it to a subcommittee of the National Arbitration and Mediation Committee (NAMC) for final approval.
+Dispute Resolution conducts a preliminary review of your completed application before forwarding it to a subcommittee of the National Arbitration and Mediation Committee (NAMC) for final approval.

 If the NAMC approves your application, you will receive written notice of your approval and will be ready to start the Basic Arbitrator Training Program.